CNuge/SalmonEuAdmix/README.md

 2. The program encodes the SNPs for the machine learning model in dosage format.
 	- i.e. `AA AT TT` -> `0 1 2`
 	- To do this, it uses a stored data structure to ensure the major and minor allele encoding are consistent with the data that were used in training.
 3. A Deep neural network trained to predict European Admixture percentage is loaded and used to make predictions.
-(The models have been shown to be about 99% accurate relative to running a complete amdixture run with the same SNPs for ~7000 baseline individuals, you get to skip that part!)
+(The models have been shown to be about 99% accurate relative to running a complete admixture run with the same SNPs for ~7000 baseline individuals, you get to skip that part!)
 5. The predictions are output to a tab separated file that is ready for excel/R/human inspection.